Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 \paragraph{Setting} Gaussian random fields (GRFs) can model spatial uncertainty when the quantity of interest is a latent field rather than a small parameter vector (\autoref{fig:grf-overview}\refsubfigure{C}).
 Under the assumptions of homogeneity and isotropy, a GRF is fully described by its mean and covariance, or equivalently, by a power spectrum, allowing complex spatial patterns to be summarized by a few interpretable parameters, such as overall variance and correlation structure.
 This makes GRFs a standard prior in applications where spatially correlated properties are only indirectly observed, including subsurface permeability fields in hydrology \citep{chen2025-grfgroundwater}, heterogeneous material properties in computational geosciences \citep{liu2019-grfreview}, or the primordial matter distribution in cosmology \citep{wandelt2013-grfcosmology}.
 In these domains, uncertainty quantification typically focuses on either low-dimensional parameters governing the spectrum of fluctuations or high-dimensional latent fields, often under low simulation budgets.

-Our new GRF benchmark is designed to answer three questions: (i) how different is performance between a variance-preserving EDM-based diffusion model (DM), flow matching (FM), and a consistency model (CM) in the low-dimensional target regime where the condition is a high-dimensional field; (ii) which methods remain reliable when the target is switched and the task becomes to generate a high-dimensional field, and (iii) how does performance change as a function of simulation budget.
+Our GRF benchmark is a controlled setting in which observation and target dimensionality can be scaled independently within a fixed simulator family and designed to answer three questions: (i) how different is performance between a variance-preserving EDM-based diffusion model (DM), flow matching (FM), and a consistency model (CM) in the low-dimensional target regime where the condition is a high-dimensional field; (ii) which methods remain reliable when the target is switched and the task becomes to generate a high-dimensional field, and (iii) how does performance change as a function of simulation budget.

 We generate 2D GRFs with a power-law spectrum $P(k) \propto k^{-\alpha} \sigma$ using FyeldGenerator \citep{cadiou2022-fyeldgenerator}, and consider field resolutions $r \in \{8, 16, 32, 64, 128, 256\}$.
 The parameters are drawn from Gaussian priors